vblagoje/itinerary-agent/README.md

 python itinerary_agent.py
 ```

-The script contains an example query (e.g., planning a day in Munich).
-You can modify this query directly within the `itinerary_agent.py` file to ask for different itineraries.
-The agent will interact with the running MCP services and the configured LLM to generate and stream the response to your terminal.
+The script contains an example query for planning a multi-day trip in the south of France.
+You can modify this query directly within the `itinerary_agent.py` file to plan different trips.
+The macro agent will interact with the running MCP services and utilize the day itinerary agent as needed to generate detailed plans.
+Results are streamed to your terminal.

 ## How it Works

-*   `itinerary_agent.py`: Contains the main Haystack Agent logic, tool definitions, and system prompt loading.
+*   `itinerary_agent.py`: Contains the Haystack Agent logic for both macro and day itinerary agents, tool definitions, and system prompt loading.
-*   `docker-compose.yml`: Defines the MCP services (Google Maps, Weather, Qdrant, Brave Search) and their configurations.
+*   `docker-compose.yml`: Defines the MCP services (Google Maps, Qdrant, Perplexity, and optimal route calculation) and their configurations.
 *   `requirements.txt`: Lists the required Python packages.
 *   `.env` (you create this): Stores the necessary API keys.
-*   `system_prompt.txt`: Contains the instructions guiding the LLM's behavior as the itinerary agent.
+*   `macro_itinerary_system_prompt.txt`: Contains the instructions guiding the LLM's behavior as the macro itinerary agent.
+*   `day_itinerary_system_prompt.txt`: Contains the instructions for the day-by-day planning agent.